-If there’s one thing this year’s Frankfurt International Motor Show (IAA) showed quite clearly, it was that electromobility is more than just a trend.
-In fact, it will soon account for a large share of future mobility.
-This is also underlined by the BMW Group’s stated goal of putting one million electrified vehicles on the roads by 2021.
+Electromobility is more than just a trend – it is central to future mobility.
+This is underlined by the BMW Group’s clear goal of having one million electrified vehicles on the roads by 2021.
 That’s good for the climate.
 End of story?

 Sustainability is an important aspect of our corporate strategy and plays a key role in expanding electro-mobility.
 We are fully aware of our responsibility: Cobalt and other commodities must be extracted and processed under ethically responsible conditions